clulab/kbquery/README.md

 KBQuery Server is licensed under the Apache License, Version 2.0.

 ScalikeJDBC is also licensed under the Apache License, Version 2.0.

-A copy of the [Slick license](https://github.com/slick/slick/blob/master/LICENSE.txt) is provided in the LICENSES subdirectory.

 (c) Copyright by The University of Arizona, 2017.
 All rights reserved.